St. Luke's Welcomes Charles Vogl

 About Building Campfires

-1. Recognizing Durable Communities: We’ll explore the universal features of a healthy community.
-We’ll also identify ways in which durable communities differ from groups and “mirage communities” which look like communities from a distance but are not.
+1. Recognizing Durable Communities: We explored the universal features of a healthy community.
+We also identified ways in which durable communities differ from groups and “mirage communities” which look like communities from a distance but are not.

 2. Extending Invitations: All communities begin with an invitation to spend time together.
-We’ll examine which invitations lead to meaningful experiences and why many people can’t distinguish an invitation from an announcement.
+We examined which invitations lead to meaningful experiences and why many people can’t distinguish an invitation from an announcement.

 3. Understanding the Campfire Principle: Whether your community is tiny or could fill stadiums, you must create “campfire moments” where members have intimate conversations.
 Campfire experiences knit people together to form caring relationships that distinguish strong communities.

-4. Making 3 am Friends: This session will name the importance of creating and sustaining supportive relationships.
+4. Making 3 am Friends: This session named the importance of creating and sustaining supportive relationships.
 These are the most important people in our lives and critical relationships to build for resilience and results.

 Event Agenda